LambSarah/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is inside personalDice.
+I can tell because it returns a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The string is always the same.
+The only change possible is the number rolled.

 c.
 What is the lexical scope of `newRoll`?

+  within the closure.

 ### Task 3 - Stretch Goals